St. Augustine reliquary with Ex Ossibus relic, polychrome wood, gilded, Italy, 18th century.

-Monumental figural sculpture depicting a half-figure of St. Augustine in episcopal vestments, with a heart in his hand.
-The sculpture is the finial of a console in which was placed a first-class relic (Ex Ossibus), described “S. Augustini”, protected by an intact church seal.
+An expressive figural sculpture depicting a half-figure of St. Augustine in episcopal vestments, with a heart in his hand.
+The sculpture is the finial of a console in which was placed a relic of the first class (Ex Ossibus), described “S. Augustini”, protected by an intact church seal.
 The work of polychrome and gilded wood, made in the 18th century, in an Italian workshop, representing a good artistic level.

 1 in stock